CSCfi/csc-user-guide/docs/apps/maestro.md

 For actual simulations we recommend using Puhti as follows:

 1. Set up your simulations on your local computer
-1. write the GUI generated input files on disk
+1. Write the GUI generated input files on disk
-1. copy them to Puhti
+1. Copy them to Puhti
-1. edit the script (`your-jobname.sh`) if needed
+1. Edit the script (`your-jobname.sh`) if needed
-1. submit the job on the Puhti command line
+1. Run the script on the Puhti command line to submit the jobs to the queuing system
-1. copy the results back for analysis
+1. Copy the results back for analysis

 The overall process is shown in the video below, and additional details and some diagnostics tips are explained in our [Maestro power usage tutorial](../support/tutorials/power-maestro.md)